oap-project/sql-ds-cache/oap-ape/README.md

 Default batchSize is 4096, but according to our test result, set batchSize to a larger num can improve performance.
 Set batchSize to 20480 is recommended, can tune this num according to real work load.

+##### Disable Parquet Filter in Spark
+If you are testing Spark With TPC-H or TPC-DS, please set 'spark.sql.parquet.filterPushdown' to false in spark-defaults.conf since String type filter is not supported for now.